Mobile first indexing

 What to do If it's bad news?

-Many bootstrappers and DIYers have not made the transition yet and some of those who need to are worried about having to redesign a whole new website just to please Google.
+Many bootstrappers and DIYers have still not made the transition yet and some of those who need to are still worried about having to redesign a whole new website just to please Google.

 Install the ones you like and cycle through them by using the live preview button, this lets you view your website as it would appear using that template, but without publishing it.